CGCookie/blender-addon-updater/README.md

 - One-click button to install update
 - Ability to install other (older) versions of the addon

-With this module, there are essentially  3 different configurations:
+With this module, there are essentially 2 different configurations:
-- Connect an addon to GitHub releases & be notified when new releases are out and allow 1-click install (with an option to install master if available)
+- Connect an addon to GitHub releases & be notified when new releases are out and allow 1-click install (with an option to install master or another branch if enabled)
-- Connect an addon to GitHub releases & be notified when new releases are out, but direct user to website or download page instead of one-click installing
+- Connect an addon to GitHub releases & be notified when new releases are out, but direct user to website or specific download page instead of one-click installing
-- Configure the addon to one click install from master, not using GitHub releases at all.
-No notifications (currently).

 *Note the repository is not currently setup to be used with single python file addons, this must be used with a zip-installed addon.
 It also assumes the use of the user preferences panel dedicated to the addon.*